emhopkins/react-portfolio-project/README.md

-# react-portfolio-project - The Office Quote
+# react-portfolio-project - Quotes from The Office

 Flatiron school rails portfolio project by Elena Hopkins